dmilor/DavidMilor.PagedData/README.md

-This project contains an extension method for IOrderedQueryable<T> to page data from that query and an data transfer object to return the paged data and various bits of meta information about the result.
+This project contains an extension method for IOrderedQueryable<T> to page data from that query and a data transfer object to return the paged data and various bits of meta information about the result.